 Antenna sources data from a variety of data collection partners which contribute millions of permission-based, consumer opt-in, raw transaction records.
-These are derived from online purchase receipts, credit, debit and banking data, and bill-scrape data.
-Antenna cleans and models this raw data, and then subsequently weighs the panel for demographic and behavioral skews.
+These are derived from digital purchase and cancellation receipts, consumer subscription signals, credit, debit and banking data.
+Antenna cleans and models this raw data, and then subsequently weighs the panel to correct for demographic and behavioral skews.

 Core Metric Definitions